martbetz/The-Promura-Project/FAQs.md

 <h4>Fair enough, but why are there no photos?</h4>

 If I had the opportunity to take some, I would; I don't own any of the lenses listed here, and I've never had physical access to them.
 I don't use anyone else's photos because I obviously don't own the copyright.

+<h4>What's with the "Lacale/Location?"</h4>

+Where possible, I try to include the last known location of the lenses (usually gathered from auction details or the address of the seller).
+Once the lenses change hands, and if they pop up for sale in the future, I'll update the history accordingly.